 Assessment guides for each key learning area are revised and published annually.
 For studies with school-assessed tasks, the assessment guides provide the assessment sheet for the task and detailed advice on the interpretation and application of criteria for each task.
 For coursework assessment, the assessment guides provide criteria for assessment and advice about the scope, timeframes and conditions of each assessment task.

-The results of these school assessments count towards a student's study score in each VCE study and ultimately towards the student's ENTER (Equivalent National Tertiary Entrance Rank).
-Further information about the ENTER may be obtained from the website of the
+The results of these school assessments count towards a student's study score in each VCE study and ultimately towards the student's Australian Tertiary Admission Rank (ATAR).
+Further information about the ATAR may be obtained from the website of the

 Victorian Tertiary Admissions Centre.